 DR. MARTHA M. LAUZEN

-Dr. Martha M. Lauzen serves as the Executive Director of the Center and teaches classes in the Television, Film & New Media program at San Diego State University.
+Dr. Martha M. Lauzen is the founder and Executive Director of the Center and serves as a professor in the Television, Film, and New Media program at San Diego State University.
 For over 20 years, her ground-breaking studies, including the pioneering Celluloid Ceiling, have provided the foundation for industry and public discussions of women’s employment and representation in film and television.
-A nationally and internationally recognized expert on the representation and employment of women on screen and behind the scenes, her research has been widely published in scholarly journals, entertainment trade publications, and the popular press.
-Dr. Lauzen and her findings have been featured in the documentaries, Miss Representation and MAKERS: Women in Hollywood (2014), and Miss Representation (2011).
-Her research has also been integrated into a number of efforts to increase the employment of women in both film and television, including the ACLU’s 2015 letter to government agencies requesting an investigation into the hiring practices of directors, and a California Assembly Hearing on increasing diversity in entertainment.
+A nationally and internationally recognized authority on women in media, her research has been widely published in scholarly journals, entertainment trade publications, and the popular press.
+Dr. Lauzen and her work have been featured in a number of documentaries including Half the Picture (2018), MAKERS: Women in Hollywood (2014), and Miss Representation (2011).
+Her research has also been integrated into a number of efforts to increase the employment of women in both film and television, including the ACLU’s 2015 letter to government agencies requesting an investigation into the hiring practices or directors, and California Assembly hearings on increasing diversity in entertainment.
 She holds a doctorate from the University of Maryland and M.A. and B.A. degrees from the University of Iowa.

 MARA BROCK AKIL

 Writer and producer of over 300 episodes of television, Mara Brock Akil began her career as a writer on South Central, Moesha, and The Jamie Foxx Show.
 In 2000, she created her hit series, Girlfriends, which aired for eight seasons on UPN and the CW.
 With the success of that show, Mara developed a spin-off series, The Game, which helped bolster the fledgling CW.
 When the program moved to BET, the series finished its run with 147 episodes.
 In 2013, Mara developed her first 1-hour drama, Being Mary Jane, for BET: the 90-minute pilot debuted to over 4 million viewers.
 She is also the co-creator, executive producer, writer, and director on the OWN series, Love Is . . . , based on her relationship with husband Salim Akil.
 Akil also co-created and serves as executive producer on the CW series, Black Lightening.
-Consistently recognized as a leader by her peers in the industry, Mara has been named one of the 50 Power Showrunners by The Hollywood Reporter multiple times.
-In 2013, she was an honoree at ESSENCE’s Black Women in Hollywood Luncheon.
-In 2014, Girls Inc. recognized Mara for her work inspiring and advocating for girls everywhere.
-Mara also dedicates a great deal of time to philanthropic efforts including: LAXArt, The Samburu Project, Dance Studio Harlem, and The Studio Museum in Harlem.
+Consistently recognized as a leader by her peers in the industry, she has been named one of the 50 Power Showrunners by The Hollywood Reporter multiple times.
+In 2014, Girls Inc. recognized Akil for her work inspiring and advocating for girls everywhere.
+She also dedicates a great deal of time to philanthropic efforts including: LAXArt, The Samburu Project, Dance Studio Harlem, and The Studio Museum in Harlem.

 Madelyn Hammond is President of Madelyn Hammond and Associates, a marketing company specializing in entertainment and media.
-Madelyn produces Deal With It: A Women’s Conference for the Motion Picture & Television Fund, The Contendersevent for Deadline Hollywood, and programs the Produced By Conference for the Producers Guild of America.
-Prior to launching her own company nine years ago, Madelyn was the Chief Marketing Officer for Variety where she oversaw marketing, promotions, sponsorships, advertising, research, and PR.
+Madelyn produces Deal With It: A Women’s Conference for the Motion Picture & Television Fund, The Contenders event for Deadline Hollywood, and programs the Produced By Conference for the Producers Guild of America.
+Prior to launching her own company, Madelyn was the Chief Marketing Officer for Variety where she oversaw marketing, promotions, sponsorships, advertising, research, and PR.
 Madelyn was the first person in the paper’s over 100-year history to hold the title of Chief Marketing Officer.
 Before joining Variety, she worked in various positions for Landmark Theatres, Sony Pictures, AMC Theatres, MGM/UA and The Coca-Cola Company.

-In her New York Times bestseller, Instant Mom, Nia Vardalos chronicles beginning her career with The Second City to adopting a toddler with only fourteen hours notice.
+In her New York Times bestseller, Instant Mom (2014), Nia Vardalos chronicles beginning her career with The Second City to adopting a toddler with only fourteen hours notice.
 All proceeds from the book go to charity.
-She is the writer/actor of My Big Fat Greek Wedding, the most profitable film of all time, the number one film starring a woman, and the number one romantic comedy.
+She is the writer/actor of My Big Fat Greek Wedding (2002), one of the most profitable films of all time, and the number one romantic comedy.
 Vardalos won the Independent Spirit Award for “Best Debut Performance,” and the film won the Peoples’ Choice Award for “Favorite Comedy Motion Picture.”
 She also received Academy Award and Writers Guild Award screenplay nominations and Golden Globe and Screen Actors Guild Award performance nominations.
 She reprised her role as the lovable Toula in My Big Fat Greek Wedding 2 (2016).
-Her other films include My Life in Ruins (2009), I Hate Valentine’s Day (2009), and Connie and Carla (2004).
+Her other films include Larry Crowne (2011), My Life in Ruins (2009), I Hate Valentine’s Day (2009), and Connie and Carla (2004).
 She also serves as a writer and executive producer on the upcoming Bravo dramedy, Suburbs Famous.